 Golden Algae Eaters are predominantly herbivores, with the majority of their diet being the algae that grows on rocks, plants and grass, or algae wafers.
 Therefore, they’ll mainly eat the algae that naturally accumulates within your aquarium.

-It’s also useful to feed them other types of food to keep them in good shape.
+What do golden algae eat?
+It is a good idea to feed them different types of food to keep them in good shape.
 Quality dry food in the shape of pellets are often the best option as they reach the bottom of the tank quickly and maintain their structure for a good amount of time.

 This ensures that your Golden Algae Eater will easily be able to scrape slowly softening food which contains high-quality nutrients such as spirulina.
 It’s important to closely monitor how much you feed the fish.
 Bearing in mind that if the fish is either not hungry or overfed, they may stop eating algae, which would result in a dirtier fish tank.

 They should be fed every day, but if you see some green algae in the tank and they’re not eating it, there’s no harm in starving them for a short period of time.